-About 35,000 women received the implant.
-One of the biggest problems with the product was a high rate of vaginal erosion, and many doctors stopped using the product before it was discontinued.
+One of the biggest problems with the product was a high rate of vaginal extrusion, and some doctors had stopped using the product before it was discontinued.
 Experts claimed the product was too dense and did not allow capillaries and tissue to grow through it, causing the body to reject it.

 Ethicon Pulls Mesh Products

-In June 2012, Johnson & Johnson’s Ethicon unit stopped selling four of its Gynecare mesh products after more than 600 women filed lawsuits against the mesh manufacturer.
+In June 2012, Johnson & Johnson’s Ethicon unit stopped selling four of its Gynecare mesh products.

 The following products were discontinued:

 - Gynecare Prolift + M Kit

 - Gynecare TVT Secur

 - Gynecare Prosima Pelvic Floor Repair System Kit